samjones00/docs/docs/_documentation/grpc.md

 ---

-ServiceStack's gRPC support enables a highly productive development environment for developing high-performance gRPC HTTP/2 Services by making ServiceStack's existing typed Services available via ASP.NET's gRPC endpoints.
+ServiceStack's gRPC support enables a highly productive development environment for developing high-performance gRPC HTTP/2 Services by making ServiceStack's existing typed Services available from ASP.NET's gRPC endpoints.
 In addition to offering superior value in developing gRPC Services on the Server, ServiceStack also offers a [simplified development model for gRPC Clients](https://todoworld.servicestack.net) for streamlined end-to-end productivity.

 ### Getting Started

-The easiest way to get started is to start from a new [grpc](https://github.com/NetCoreTemplates/grpc) template, i.e. a copy of the empty [web](https://github.com/NetCoreTemplates/web) project template that's pre-configured with gRPC support:
+The easiest way to get started is to start from a new [grpc](https://github.com/NetCoreTemplates/grpc) template that's a copy of the empty [web](https://github.com/NetCoreTemplates/web) project template pre-configured with gRPC support:

     $ x new grpc MyGrpcProject

 ### ServiceStack Services are gRPC Services

-Whilst Protocol Buffers imposes additional restrictions on the Types of DTOs that can be returned, in general the only change to
+Whilst Protocol Buffers imposes [additional restrictions](/grpc#limitations) on the Types that can be returned, in general the only change to
-ServiceStack Services following our [recommended API Design](/api-design) need to add are `[DataContract]` and `[DataMember]` attributes on each DTO member assigning unique field index to each property, i.e. what's already required to support [ProtoBuf Services](/protobuf-format) or used to customize XML wire format in XML or [SOAP Services](/soap-support).
+ServiceStack Services following our [recommended API Design](/api-design) are to add `[DataContract]` and `[DataMember]` attributes on each DTO member assigning unique field index to each property, i.e. what's required to support existing [ProtoBuf Services](/protobuf-format) or used to customize XML wire format in XML or [SOAP Services](/soap-support).

 For an example here's the complete annotated `GetTodos` Service from [todo-world](https://github.com/NetCoreApps/todo-world) gRPC Service: